JMax45/arduino-button/README.md

 # ArduinoButton

-Library for facilitating interfacing with buttons.
+The **ArduinoButton** library simplifies interfacing with buttons on Arduino.

 ## Installation

 1. Download the latest zip file from the [releases](https://github.com/JMax45/arduino-button/releases) page.
-2. Install the zip file via Sketch->#include->Add library from .ZIP file.
+2. Install the zip file via Sketch -> #include -> Add library from .ZIP file.

 ## Usage